 No!
 I think they’re one of the toughest indoor plants around.

 Spider Plants can live a long time, well over 30 years.
 I knew a woman who had inherited her grandmother’s 40-year old+ Spider Plant.
-Nice to have a living memory!
+Nice to have a living memory of a beloved family member!

 No, they don’t.
-If they have a lot of spiderettes attached, hanging gives them more room to do their thing.
-They look better this way because it really shows the sprays of babies off.
+If they have many spiderettes attached, a hanging basket gives them more room to do their thing.
+They look better as a hanging plant because this shows off the arching leaves and sprays of babies.

 I would choose another indoor plant if you want one to grow upright.
-Spider Plants have long, arching leaves that looked best displayed as is.
+Spider Plants have long, arching leaves that look best displayed as is.
 Besides, they rarely get above 20-24″ tall.

-Again, it depends.
-I live in a climate with mild, sunny winters and water mine in a 12″ pot about every 21 days.
+Again, it depends on where you live.
+I’m in a climate with mild, sunny winters and water mine in a 12″ pot about every 21 days.
+I water my 6″ Spider Plant every 14 days.

-Yellow leaves are commonly due to too much water, too much fertilizer, not enough light, or tap water too high in minerals.
+Yellow leaves on plants are commonly due to too much water, too little water, too much fertilizer, not enough light, or tap water too high in minerals.
 My Spider Plant is big and very full.
-Some of the low under leaves turn yellowish due to lack of light.
+Some low under leaves turn yellowish due to lack of light because the upper leaves crowd and shade them out.

 In no time at all!
-The roots are already poking out on the bottoms of the babies.
+The roots are already poking out on the bottoms of the baby plants.
 The roots are well along after 7-14 days in water.

 When rooting in water, be sure to keep the water at a steady level.
-Change it out every 7-14 days so it stays fresh.
+You don’t want it covering the foliage, just the roots.
+Change the water every 7-14 days so it stays fresh.
 If in soil, keep it evenly moist.
+It’s best to keep them in bright light but out of direct sun.

 Happy gardening!